vohai2003/hdp_data_tutorials/tutorials/hdp/learning-the-ropes-of-the-hortonworks-sandbox/tutorial.md

 series: HDP > Develop with Hadoop > Hello World
 ---

-# Learning the Ropes of the Hortonworks Sandbox
+# Learning the Ropes of the HDP Sandbox

 ## Introduction